liam-nguyen/note/wiki/docs/Data Science/Database/Database Systems.md

 ##### SSTable

-> An **SSTable**(String Sorted Table, 排序字符串表) provides a **persistent**, **ordered** immutable map from keys to values, where both keys and values are arbitrary byte strings.
+> A **SSTable**(String Sorted Table, 排序字符串表) provides a **persistent**, **ordered** immutable map from keys to values, where both keys and values are arbitrary byte strings.
 Operations are provided to look up the value associated with a specified key, and to iterate over all key/value pairs in a specified key range.
 Internally, each SSTable contains a sequence of blocks (typically each block is 64KB in size, but this is configurable).
 A block index (stored at the end of the SSTable) is used to locate blocks; the index is loaded into memory when the SSTable is opened.
 A lookup can be performed with a single disk seek: we first find the appropriate block by *performing a binary search in the in-memory index*, and then reading the appropriate block from disk.
 Optionally, an SSTable can be completely mapped into memory, which allows us to perform lookups and scans without touching disk[^3].

 ![](figures/SSTable.jpg)

 ##### Example: LevelDB

-LevelDB Data Structures[^4]
+LevelDB Data Structures[^4]:

 * Log file
 * Memtable: in-memory sorted skiplists